 With number stats identical to the Sea Dog, I don’t see a real need to take the Dutch Sailor over the English one unless you don’t plan to use one of your Support Unit slots.
 I would consider Hard Chargers more valuable than Brawlers and the Zeelieden have Expert Sailors as well so they technically better than Sea Dogs but the difference is minimal.

 The Flibustier is the French equivalent to the Freebooter.
 Both are fairly well-rounded units but the Freebooter favors ranged combat and the Flibuster favors melee.
 The Flibustier lacks the Marksmen ability but packs a Brace of Pistols instead of the single sidearm pistol.

 The Flibustier has a strong 5 melee skill but the save is weaker than most English units at 7.
 Overall I consider them a flexible unit and a little stronger than the Freebooter for the same cost.

 Engages are a cheap way to get good muskets into your ship but they accumulate Fatigue awfully fast.
 In a lot of ways this unit is similar to the Native Musketeer.
 It has the same cost, Resolve, same Shoot and Shoot Save, and when you balance out the experience level and Slow Reload, they probably have a similar action economy.

-The Engages gain Ball and Shot which is nice but Timid does end up hurting them a good bit in my (limited) experience.
+The Engages gain Ball & Shot which is nice but Timid does end up hurting them a good bit in my (limited) experience.
 If they’re on a ship, it will pretty much always trigger when your ship is shot at.

 I like the game design of the Engage but he’s not my first choice for a support unit.
 He might actually be better on land when you could more easily manage the Timid rule.